This case study is published under StratumCGI's

 Letting Agents Brief for the Big-Box Warehouse CGI

-Scope: Service yard and pedestrian entrance frames for a pre-let occupier pitch, plus multi-aspect crops for agency marketing channels.
+Scope: Service yard and pedestrian entrance images for a pre-let occupier pitch, plus multi-aspect crops for agency marketing channels.

 correct reverse-docked HGV marshalling so a head of